Nonlinear spectral analysis: A local Gaussian approach

 \subsubsection{Local Gaussian correlation, normalised version}

-The algorithm that estimates the LGC (see \citet{Berentsen2014:departure_from_independence} for an \R-implementation) can run into problems if the data under investigation contains outliers -- i.e.\ the numerical convergence might not succeed for points~$\LGp$ in the periphery of the data.
-It is possible to counter this problem by removing the most extreme outliers, but an alternative strategy based upon normalisation will be applied instead since time series is the topic of interest for the present paper.
+The algorithm that estimates the LGC (see \citet{Berentsen2014:departure_from_independence} for an \R-implementation) can run into problems if the data under investigation contains outliers --- i.e.\ the numerical convergence might not succeed for points~$\LGp$ in the periphery of the data.
+It is possible to counter this problem by removing the most extreme outliers, but an alternative strategy based on normalisation will be applied instead.